The regular lines of antigen-antibody

 found over the temperature range between the temperature and antibody titer.

-In Figs. 3, 4, and 5, the log-log progression of neutralization is recorded.
+In Figures 3, 4, and 5, the log-log progression of neutralization is recorded.
 All reaction lines show a slope coefficient of 1 from approx. 2-3 hours onwards at 37 oC, and at least from 12 hours onwards at 15 and 26 oC, and from 24 hours onwards at 4 oC.
-A log-log slope coefficient of 1 is indicative of a first-order reaction (from log y = log x + log a, follows y=ax).
+A log-log slope coefficient of 1 indicates a first-order reaction (from log y = log x + log a, follows y=ax).
 Fig. 5 furthermore demonstrates a semi-logarithmically linear relationship between the antibody titer and reaction temperature.

 It is unquestionable that the inactivation of the virus in a conventional neutralization test results from two completely different reactions.
-With extended reaction times, the neutralization proceeds as a slowly progressing, enduring reaction of first order, consistent with the lines found in the early investigations apart from the percentage law [3,4,5], while a prompt and short-lasting “over-neutralization” dominates with short reaction periods.
+With extended reaction times, the neutralization proceeds as a slowly progressing, enduring reaction of first order, while a prompt and short-lasting “over-neutralization” dominates with short reaction periods.

 Addendum